UCLA Bio-Launch Mentors

 Mentoring Philosophy:

-Assistant Professor, Molecular and Medical Pharmacology
+Assistant Professor, Dermatology and MCDB

 Lab or Research Group Name: